trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/timecop.md

 valgrind --version
 ```

-After the installation of Valgrind, all that is needed is to include the header file `poison.h` of Timecop, which can be found [here](https://post-apocalyptic-crypto.org/timecop/#source-code)
+After installing Valgrind, all that is needed is to include the header file `poison.h` of Timecop, which can be found [here](https://post-apocalyptic-crypto.org/timecop/#source-code).

 ```C
 #include "poison.h"
 ```

-Alternatively, use Valgrind's memory-checking functions directly by including the `memceck` library:
+Alternatively, use Valgrind's memory-checking functions directly by including the `memcheck` library:

 ```C
 #include "valgrind/memcheck.h"